fredrivett/fredrivett.github.io/source/2016-09-26-discomfort.html.markdown

 I was chatting to a buddy the other day about him potentially quitting his great job at a top tech startup in a beautiful city to move home with his parents and work on his own stuff.

-I had to laugh at good he had it, yet still felt like maybe this wasn’t where he should really be.
+I had to laugh at how good he had it, yet still felt like maybe this wasn’t where he should really be.

 Often discomfort is there for a reason, trying to tell us something.
 It’s saying “there’s something more, come explore it.”